tacodevs/taskcollect/README.md

 make
 ```

 If all the build dependencies are installed and no errors occur, the folder `prg/` should appear in the root folder of the repository, containing executable programs for all major operating systems and CPU architectures.
 From here, deployment is easy: simply run the program for your OS and CPU, and the web server will start.
-For more information about deployment and running of TaskCollect, see `doc/en/cmd/taskcollect`.
+For more information about the deployment and running of TaskCollect, see `doc/en/cmd/taskcollect`.

 TaskCollect is ***not*** production-ready and should not be deployed to the public yet.
 When it is, TaskCollect and its host system should be protected by a strong firewall to prevent damage from bad actors.

 Contribute
 ----------

-TaskCollect, in its current state, is much like a newborn child, and still needs to grow and develop into a secure, robust program.
-For that we need people testing TaskCollect, finding bugs/issues, providing fixes and suggestions.
-If you have the time, please consider making a contribution, however small, to TaskCollect development.
+TaskCollect, in its current state, is much like a newborn child and still needs to grow and develop into a secure, robust program.
+For that we need people testing TaskCollect, finding bugs/issues, and providing fixes and suggestions.
+If you have the time, please consider contributing, however small, to TaskCollect development.

 Issues can be reported on the Codeberg issue tracker.
 If you need to discuss something or ask questions about TaskCollect, this can be done through Matrix: #taskcollect:matrix.org